mynamebrogrammer/Readme-generator/Develop/README.md

-# Habib's Readme generator
+# Professional README Generator

 [![MIT license](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

 ## Description

-To easily create a readme file for any project I am working on.
+a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package

 ## Table of Contents